 Foreign currency risk is defined for these purposes as the risk that the fair value of a financial instrument held by the Company will fluctuate because of changes in foreign currency rates.
-The Company has exposure to the U.S. dollar through its investments in foreign operations.
-Consequently, fluctuations in the Canadian dollar exchange rate against these currencies increase the volatility of net income (or loss) and other comprehensive income (or loss).
+The Company has exposure to the U.S. dollar through certain Investees with foreign operations.
+Consequently, fluctuations in the Canadian dollar exchange rate against the U.S. dollar increase the volatility of net income (or loss) and other comprehensive income (or loss).
 The Company has not entered into any hedging agreements or purchased any financial instruments to hedge its foreign currency risk.